AUGUST 24 at 5:30pm - Martha's Vinyard Film Society, Strand Theatre, Oak Bluffs. Q&A with curator Adrienne Childs

-APRIL 21 at 6:00 pm - Community Folk Art Center at the University of Syracuse, Syracuse, New York.
+APRIL 21 at 6:00pm - Community Folk Art Center at the Syracuse University, Syracuse, New York.
 Screening and Skype Q&A with director Richard Kane.

 APRIL 29 at 3:30pm- Emerge Film Festival, Lewiston, Maine.
 Screening and Q&A with director Richard Kane at the Franco Performance Hall.

 March 30 at 1:00 pm - The Harriet Tubman Institute at the University of York, Toronto, Canada.
 Screening and Q&A with director Richard Kane.
 Sponsored by The Performing Diaspora Committee.

 March 17 at 6:00 pm - Portland Youth Film Festival.
 Portland, Maine.
 Screening at the Portland Museum of Art.

 March 7 at 5:30 pm - City of Longmont, Colorado.
 Screening and Q&A with director Richard Kane

 September 18, 2016 - Camden International Film Festival at Rockport Opera House, Rockport, Maine